 The page has now been reformatted and the dead space to the left has been removed making everything look much tidier without losing the style and design of the theme.
 If there are any other page templates you wish to apply this layout change to, simply copy the relevant templates into your child theme and you’re done!

-Hopefully I have demonstrated how customisable the Heroic Knowledge Base plugin is.
-There is plenty you can do out of the box with no need to know any code, however, if you do want to customise things further and you have an understanding of WordPress code standards and theme development you can do very easily.
+Hopefully I have demonstrated how customizable the Heroic Knowledge Base plugin is.
+There is plenty you can do out of the box with no need to know any code, however, if you do want to customize things further and you have an understanding of WordPress code standards and theme development you can do very easily.